Jody-septiawan/b32-advance-reactjs-siang/README.md

-# URL parameters template
+# Private Route template

-- This is template used to practice implementation about handling parameters in react
+- This is template used to practice implementation about private route in react
-- Focus on DetailUser.js and App.js
+- Focus on PrivateRoute.js and App.js